supermario/hilt/README.md

 There will be `runHttp` and `runWebsocketAndHttp` in future.

-# Setup
+## Setup

 Hilt aims to have a bootstrap script eventually.
-Currently it requires the following steps on an existing Haskell stack project.
+It is not published to Hackage yet, so currently it requires the following steps on an existing Haskell stack project.

 - Create a new project with `stack`, or adjust the `main` of an existing one
 - In your `project.cabal` under the `executable` section